BlackWasp

 What is Program Flow Control?

 So far in the C# Fundamentals tutorial we have concentrated on data types, operators and simple functions.
 All of these were described with examples that were executed in a linear fashion.
-That is, execution began at the first line of code and progressed through line-by-line until the end of the example was reached.
-In the real world, this type of program is very rare for anything except the most basic tasks.
-For complex software program flow control statements are a necessity.
+In the real world, this type of program is useful only for the most basic tasks.
+For complex software program flow control statements are necessary.

 Program flow control statements can be divided into four categories:

 • Loops.
-Loops allow a defined section of code to be executed multiple times until a condition is met.
-A loop structure is the main focus of this article.
+Loops allow a section of code to be executed repeatedly until a condition is met.
+A loop structure is the focus of this article.

 • Conditional Processing.
-Conditional processing statements and structures permit code to be executed only when certain defined conditions are met.
-These statements will be the topic for a later article in the tutorial.
+Conditional processing statements and structures permit code to be executed when conditions are met.
+We'll look at these later.

 • Jumps.
-Jump statements are simple commands that can be used to immediately transfer the control of a program to another statement.
+Jump statements are simple commands that transfer the control of a program to another statement.
 The break and continue jump statements are described in this article.
 The infamous goto statement will be considered later.

 • Exception Handling.
-When exceptions occur, rather than simply presenting the user with an error and stopping execution of the program, they should be handled.
-Exception handling statements provide this capability and will be described in a later article in this tutorial.
+When exceptions occur, rather than presenting the user with an error and halting execution, they should be handled.
+Exception handling statements allow this.
+They will be described in a later article.

 The For Loop

 The first loop to examine is the for loop.
-This is a very powerful structure and is possibly the most utilised form of loop.
-In its most basic form, it provides a variable that simply counts the number of iterations that the loop should perform.
-Let us start with such an example:
+This is a powerful structure and possibly the most utilised loop.
+In its basic form, it provides a variable that counts the number of iterations that the loop should perform.
+Let's start with such an example:

 int i;